 The old system of currency could be traced back to the Roman Empire and was based on the penny, symbolised by the letter ‘d’ for denari.
 Under this system, there were 12 pence in a shilling and 20 shillings, or 240 pence, in a pound.
 Needless to say, for a kid whose mathematical skills were still developing, I needed one of my parents with me to shop for anything at all!

-In many ways this is the hardest post I have made about the 1960s and it has taken me a long time to decide to make it.
-Many writers have tried and failed to capture the magic and disillusionment of 60s music and I most surely must fail too.
-But that won’t stop me ‘taking a shot’ at it, as Americans like to say, or ‘having a ago’ as Brits like to say.
+In many ways, this is the hardest post I have made about the 1960s and it has taken me a long time to decide to make it.
+Many writers have tried and failed to capture the magic and disillusionment of 1960s music and I most surely must fail too.
+But that won’t stop me ‘taking a shot’ at it, as Americans like to say, or ‘having a go’ as Brits like to say.

-I am not just talking about something in remote history when I talk about music from that era; I actually remember music of the 1960s.
+I am not just talking about something in remote history when I talk about music from that era; I actually remember 1960s music.
 The first song I remember is Puppet on a String, which of course won the 1967 Eurovision Song Contest (yes, we had it then too!) for Sandie Shaw.
 I would have been 5 but I well remember the catchy tune blasting out of BBC Radio 1 on our little, blue radio set in the kitchen, or in my bedroom when I was sick, which was often.
 Continue reading “Memories of the 1960s – Music”→

 Prepare to have all the myths of how school was Heaven in the 60s blasted away and for myths that it was Hell to be destroyed.
 This is what it was like for me.